The business plan is the backbone of your company

 No pain, no money gain

-You’ll need a business plan if you want to raise money for your idea.
-Yup.
+You’ll need a business plan if you want to raise seed money for your idea.
+And you'll need one to get more investment later on.
 We know, we just said that the business plan is not just a document for investors.
-But if you do need money, you will have to show banks and investors that you have a good handle on how to make your business succeed.
+But if you do plan on going out and pitching your startup to investors, you will have to show them that you have a good handle on how to make your business succeed.

 You’re building the DNA of your business